 area, (even if the word "area" itself is not used).

-You could use the interactivity on an interactive whiteboard to introduce the shapes in the problem or simply show the class the shapes cut out from this sheet
+You could introduce the shapes in the problem using this sheet

 or by projecting the image onto an interactive whiteboard.
 Try not to direct learners too much at this stage but make sure they understand that they can use any resources or equipment that they might find helpful.
 Children could work in pairs with the

 Once you feel that most learners have made progress and understand the problem well (this does not necessarily mean that they have found a 'final' solution), give out this Word document